 You can see him strutting his stuff all over campus and at Clarion University sporting events.
 Ernie prides himself on being the biggest Golden Eagles sports fan.

 Like most Golden Eagles, Ernie is quite studious and recently earned a Bachelor of Science degree in our nutrition and fitness program and enjoys demonstrating his knowledge by working out at the Rec Center or eating healthy foods at Eagle Commons.
-That's not to say Ernie won't occasionally enjoy a treat from the Cheese O' Man truck or a Poor Man's Caramel Apple at the yearly Autumn Leaf Festival.
+That's not to say Ernie won't occasionally enjoy a treat from a restaurant downtown or a Poor Man's Caramel Apple at the yearly Autumn Leaf Festival.

 He's also been known to cut a rug and has starred in a couple of dance videos like the "Harlem Shake" and "Happy."
 Just don't make fun of his past styles like when he resembled a chicken or the time when his bottom feathers looked like sweat pants.
 He promises those looks were in-style then.